kaosat-dev/Blenvy/tools/bevy_blueprints/README.md

 of your Bevy components you get a nicely packed custom_property to use with ...
 - the ideal companion to the [gltf_auto_export]() to embed your Bevy components inside your gltf files

+> Important:
+  the tooling is still in the early stages, even if it is close to feature complete : I advise keeping a backup of your blend file around.

 ## Installation:

 * grab the latest release zip file